top of page

 Search

-• Writer's pictureBrett Weiss
+Writer's pictureBrett Weiss

 What Can I Keep In Bankruptcy?

 Not true.
 Not even close to true.
-In fact, in the vast majority of cases, most people keep everything they own—their home, their cars, their furniture, their retirement, and even the money in their bank account.
+In fact, in the vast majority of cases, people keep everything they own—their home, their cars, their furniture, their retirement, and even the money in their bank account.

 In Chapter 7 cases, you are allowed to keep two types of assets.
 The first is an asset that has no net monetary value.
 This means that if the Chapter 7 Trustee were to sell it, the costs of sale, plus the trustee's commissions, would be higher than the amount of money the sale would bring in.
 For example, your clothes probably aren't really worth anything if sold.
 Ditto most of your household goods and furnishings.
 The car you bought two years ago and owe more on it than it's worth?
 No equity, so you keep it.
-If your house is worth within about 8% of the amount of your mortgage, there probably isn't any equity, and you'll be able to keep it.
+If your house is worth less than about 8% of the amount of your mortgage, there probably isn't any net equity, and you'll be able to keep it.

 Because of these different rules, people in identical situations living in different states can end up with very different results.

 For example, if you live in the District and have $100,000 in equity in your house, you're fine: DC's homestead exemptions let you exempt that equity, so you can keep your house.
-But if you're the sole owner of a house with $100,000 in equity here in Maryland, after deducting the $25,150 homestead exemption, the Trustee would want to sell it to distribute the equity to your creditors.
+But if you're the sole owner of a house with $100,000 in equity here in Maryland, after deducting the $27,500 homestead exemption, the Trustee would want to sell it to distribute the remaining equity to your creditors.
 But if this situation occurs, you'll probably want to file a Chapter 13 anyway, so that you could keep your house.

 In a Chapter 13, you keep everything, exempt or not.
-But you have to pay your general unsecured creditors, over time, at least what they would receive were your case a Chapter 7.
+But you have to pay your unsecured creditors, over time, at least what they would receive were your case a Chapter 7.
 This is what we call the "Chapter 7 Liquidation Analysis."
-So, if you have non-exempt equity in your house of $12,000, you'd have to pay your general unsecured creditors that same $12,000 over five years in a Chapter 13 Plan, at $200 per month.
+So, if you have non-exempt equity in your house of $12,000, you'd have to pay your unsecured creditors that same $12,000 over five years in a Chapter 13 Plan, at $200 per month.

 Exemptions can be confusing, but are vitally important.
 Before you file, you need to go over what exemptions are available to you with us, and learn what impact they will have on your case.

-7 views0 comments
+13 views0 comments

 bottom of page